A List of Gay and Lesbian Celebrities and Their Relationships

 7. Ricky Martin & Jwan Yosef

 Ricky Martin (born Enrique Martin Morales in 1971 in San Juan, Puerto Rico) is a Puerto Rican pop singer and actor.
 He has sold more than 60 million albums worldwide, first as a member of a boyband Menudo, and since 1991, as a solo artist.
 Martin had a relationship with Rebecca de Alba for over fourteen years.
 Although they talked of starting a family together, their relationship eventually ended.
 In 2008, Martin became a father of twin boys, Matteo and Valentino via a surrogate mother.
 In March 2010, Martin publicly acknowledged his homosexuality in a post on his official website by stating "I am proud to say that I am a fortunate homosexual man".
 Beginning April 2016, he started dating Syrian-Swedish painter Jwan Yosef.
 The two announced their engagement on November 16, 2016 while on the Ellen DeGeneres Show.
+On December 31, 2018, the couple welcomed a daughter, Lucia Martin-Yosef, and on October 29, 2019, their son Renn Martin-Yosef was born.
+All four of their children were born via a surrogate mother.
+Martin stated that he wants his family to be seen as a normal family and nothing else.

 8. Martina Navratilova & Julia Lemigova